 But you should also link externally to other sites.
 Linking to reputable websites and supporting content provides your readers with additional information.
 And don’t over do your external links.
 Too many links that keep sending visitors to another site can be frustrating.
 Plus overtime, some of those links may disappear, causing broken links and a poor user experience.

 Optimize anchor text strategically (and smartly)

-Anchor text is the content that is used in a link.
-Crafting the text you use to link to content, both internally and externally, can have a positive effect on your ranking.
+Anchor text are the words you use to link to another piece of content.
+Crafting the text you use to link to content for both internal and external links can have a positive effect on your ranking.